cdrummey216/whoami/complexityofnow.md

 # The Complexity of Now

+You exist. //fact
+You exist here. //observation via senses
+You exist now. //perception of 'I exist' equation and specious present You are alive now. //perceived and observed.
+I am a living being and I have senses at this moment.
+I can wiggle my toes and scrunch up my nose.
+What's interesting is the connection between your brain and your toes or your nose while your wiggle or scrunch.
+Think about the action involved with either.
+Its simple, right?
+You think about your toes or your nose and it just happens.
+Yep, but it is something special.
+The simplicity of it all belies the truth about whats happening in your body and mind.
+The intricacies of your nervous system (the body) are responding to how you perceive (the mind) the present moment.
+The body and the mind are unitary, they are the two components of singular existence.
+Singular existance is selfhood, or the individual identity as it exists in real-time.
+You must have a body in order to exist and you must have a mind in order to perceive that you exist.
+You are mortal here. //observed and perceived, I am here at this point in my life, which is observable.
+The present is the foremost in a sequence of observable events and time progresses.
+For example, the observation supporting the perception of _being at the grocery_ is to be, in fact, at the grocery store.

+What's next?

+## Now

+'Now' is a stream of consciousness, a continuous flow of stimuli that you intepret and internalize as memories.
+Your mind translates everything around you into memory.

+The complexity of now relies on someone being present to experience it.
+'Someone' will always have an identity and a sense of self.
+Identity is the observable expression of the sense of self each person has.

+## Here
+'This' place.
+The things around you that you can touch and see and feel and sense.
+Here is the place that you find yourself in at all times.
+You are 'here' because your body is here and your mind is present to respond to it.
+To do the dishes in the sink or comfort a friend in need.
+You are here because its unavoidable.
+You exist.

 ## To exist, existence

 I doubt, I think, therefore I am, because I exist.
 Existence is a fascinating topic.
 There are some that might ask, 'Why?
 Who cares?
 Its implied in all things, so why does it merit discussion in the first place?'
 I understand the skepticism, 'existence' has so much finality associated with it.
 But, it _is_.
 It is simple and unifying.
 Everything exists.
 This book.
 Your eyes, reading this.
 Its all real.
 So, _'this' around us_ is the sum total of what has existed, because everything that _will ever_ happen _will_ proceed from the past.
 We are like boats riding the opening salvo of _liquid time_, which burst forth like floodgates releasing a river that flows on forever.
 Existence is simply a foundational truth, so foundational that it is easily overlooked.
 It denotes a binary state.
 You either exist or you don't.
 Do you exist?
 I will always tell you that I exist.
 It is foundational element of who I am because _existing_ is a source of truth in my life.
 It has always been true that I exist, and I intend to exist for the rest of my life.
 The simplest truth that 'I exist' is the pillar upon which the sense of self is built.  _My 'I'_ and your 'I' and our neighbor's 'I'.
 Its the person in your shoes, and the pair of shoes next to you.
 But, what is a sense of self?
 Can it be observed and defined?
 The self is the internal perception of and relation to the present each and every one us possesses.
 Our 'I'.
 This 'thing' is capable of knowing and understanding and remembering and creating.
 And what are the limits of perception when its in unison with reality?
 Each 'self' determines the identity that it manifests in reality as self-expression.
 This truth that 'I exist' also serves as a benchmark for other, more complex truths.
 But, is the truth _real_?
 In other words, does it exist _like me_?
 Can I observe something real to confirm it?
 Truth is that which is true or in accordance with fact or reality.
 Truth can also be a belief that is accepted as true.
 So, when I _know_ that I _exist_, it means that I will also to confirm some aspect of truth about my reality.
 I can waive my arms in the air.
 I can skip that day at the gym because I forgot fresh socks.
 We make choices and do things.
 We are a unit in reality that is aware of itself.
 Great, I know I exist and I also know that rent is due.
 Both are perceived and defined by the self and the self comprehends truth.
 And, at minimum, I can define the truth about my self and my idenity.
 So, who am I (1,  a thing in reality)?
 What is 'I' (ϕ, this thing that perceives reality)?
 How does 'I' (1/ϕ, this thing that interacts with reality) manifest in reality?
 How does it perceive?
 What does it mean that I can perceive the reality that I exist in?
 How does this inform my approach to living in reality?